jeremytanjianle/jeremytanjianle/README.md

 3. Negative correlation to the S&P500 is achieved, but low intra-portfolio correlation is not guaranteed.
 In mid November, all strategies were red, leading to a 6% drawdown.
 4. Returns = capital * skill * TIME.
 I took a break in October, which according to my backtests, would have been a great month (<6%) that would have helped offset the drawdown in mid November.
 What a waste.
 I'll need a psychological system to not take long breaks.

+PS: I feel discomfort publically sharing trading results because it feels egotistical and I personally wished I did better...
+But I went through all the trouble of doing this, and would love to find friends in the same element.
+So if you've read all the way down here, do chat with me!

  </br>  </a>
 </p>
 <img src="images/2022results2.png" width="100%" align="center"/></a>